-MEMBER STATE HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL, IT, EE, PL HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL ,IT, EE, PL COMMISSION PROPOSAL Drafting suggestions Comments (b) it has been properly constituted in SK (Comments): accordance with the law of a Member State; The need for close cooperation with other authorities supervising online intermediary service providers (eg personal data protection authorities) cannot be overlooked in relation to the draft Regulation and all the issues concerned.
+MEMBER STATE HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL, IT, EE, PL, LU HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL, IT, EE, PL, LU COMMISSION PROPOSAL Drafting suggestions Comments another MS shall not have the competence to assess the proper constitution of the legal person anyway. (a) it operates on a not-for-profit basis; (b) it has been properly constituted in SK (Comments): accordance with the law of a Member State; The need for close cooperation with other authorities supervising online intermediary service providers (eg personal data protection authorities) cannot be overlooked in relation to the draft Regulation and all the issues concerned.
 We support the explicit indication of the legal basis for mutual cooperation and in this context the exchange of personal data held by the authorities. (c) its statutory objectives include a legitimate interest in ensuring that this Regulation is complied with.
-SECTION 5 DELEGATED ACTS Article 69 Exercise of the delegation The power to adopt delegated acts is conferred on the Commission subject to the DK (Comments): conditions laid down in this Article.
-As a general remark, we would like to underline that delegated acts should be reduced to a minimum and only be of technical caracter.